luisdelaye/Mexstrain/README.md

 Note that you have to download the sequences EPI_ISL_402125 and EPI_ISL_406798 from [GISAID](https://www.gisaid.org) before concatenating the fasta files.
 Make sure that the sequence EPI_ISL_402125 contains the FASTA header: >hCoV-19/Wuhan/Hu-1/2019|2019-12-31|2020-01-12; and the sequence EPI_ISL_406798 contains the FASTA header >hCoV-19/Wuhan/WH01/2019|2019-12-26|2020-01-30.

-Now, a final tweak to the metadata and sequences file:
+Now, a final tweaks to the metadata and sequences file:

 ```
 $ perl substitute_outgroup_name.pl metadata.sampled.tsv